 Spend a Night at the Circus

-One of the most fun things to do in Siem Reap when it rains is also one of the best ways to spend an evening in Siem Reap as far as we’re concerned – and in fact, it’s really only 90 minutes out of your night in total as a high-energy show at the quirky Phare Cambodian Circus is only an hour long.
+One of the most fun things to do in Siem Reap when it rains is also one of the best ways to spend an evening in Siem Reap (in fact, it’s really only 90 minutes out of your night in total) and that’s seeing a high-energy show at the quirky Phare Cambodian Circus.
 Note that this is circus arts, there are no animals involved; just a talented group of smiling, energetic young Cambodians who trained at the Phare Ponleu Selpak circus school in Battambang, performing acrobatics, contortion, aerial ballet, tightrope walking, balancing, fire dancing, mime, and slap-stick comedy.
 Their impressive tricks are cleverly woven into stories that provide an insight into Cambodian culture and everyday life.
-Click through to the links above for more info and to book tickets.
+Click through to read more about the uplifting history of Siem Reap’s beloved circus and to buy tickets to a Phare Cambodian Circus show.

 See an Apsara Dance Performance